About Financial Aid

 Families currently enrolled at the School and planning to attend the following year (2015-2016) must apply by February 29, 2016.
 New families applying to enroll after this date should make their application for financial aid as soon as possible and notify the School of their need.

 For families applying for first-time enrollment, financial aid is awarded on a rolling basis and is contingent upon the TADS analysis and funds remaining in the financial aid account.

-Free Union Country School strongly recommends that families keep copies of all submitted forms.
 The Financial Aid Committee will review applications in late March.
 Applicants can be assured that Financial Aid applications and supporting documents are strictly confidential and will only be reviewed by members of the Financial Aid Committee.

 The School does not discriminate in the administration of its financial aid policies because of race, religion, gender, color, disability, nationality, ethnic origin, or sexual orientation.